-Secondly, the small parallel electric field, and the similarity of growthrates and eigenfunctions between ORB5 results and the ideal MHD theory in the appropriate regime indicates that the modes growing in the ORB5 simulations may be regarded as kinetic ballooning modes.
-The MHD equilibrium defined is sufficiently pedestal-like to serve as a good proxy for a true pedestal (for the purposes of theory and numerical study) while getting around the problems with using a real pedestal equilibrium, such as the boundary effect.
+Secondly, the small parallel electric field, and the similarity of growthrates and eigenfunctions between ORB5 results and the ideal MHD theory in the long wavelength regime indicates that the modes growing in the ORB5 simulations may be regarded as kinetic ballooning modes.
+The MHD equilibrium defined is sufficiently pedestal-like to serve as a good proxy for a true pedestal (for the purposes of theory and numerical study) while circumventing the problems with using a real pedestal equilibrium, such as the effect of the simulation boundary.

-In the local gyrokinetic limit (short wavelength and small ρ^), the ORB5 results match the GS2 growth rates as expected.
-As can be seen from Fig. 9, the growth rate at high toroidal mode number is well approximated by using the theory provided in Ref.
-[28], which involves applying a diamagnetic drift correction to the MHD growth rate.
-On this basis, other kinetic effects appear to be not important.
+In the local gyrokinetic limit (short wavelength and small ρ^), the ORB5 results match the GS2 growth rates of KBMs as expected.
+As can be seen from figure 9, the growth rate of KBMs at high toroidal mode number is well approximated by using the theory provided in reference [29], which involves applying a diamagnetic drift correction to the MHD growth rate.
+Thus, for this high-gradient case, other kinetic effects appear to be not important.

-In the MHD limit (long wavelength), there is a significant difference between MISHKA and ORB5 growth rates.
+In the MHD limit (long wavelength), there is a significant difference between MISHKA and ORB5 growth rates of ballooning modes.
 There are several reasons why this might be so (beyond simple methodological errors):

-• These ORB5 simulations use an unshifted local Maxwellian as the equilibrium distribution function.
-This means that the background parallel current in the plasma is not consistently included and hence forces arising from $J{0\parallel} \times \delta B{\perp}$ are not accurately calculated (i.e. kink drive is absent).

-- The long wavelength limit of the gyrokinetic equation could be fundamentally not appropriate for modelling MHD motion. - The B{\parallel} effects are included in a way that may not be valid at long wavelength. - The effects of trapped particles, which are absent in the collisional limit of MHD, may play an important role under these conditions (and more generally collisional effects may be important). - The derivation in the short-wavelength used to show that MHD and gyrokinetics should agree in certain parameter regimes does not apply for long-wavelength modes. - MISHKA uses an approximation for the plasma inertia (although this does not effect the critical- β). - A seemingly innocuous approximation used in ORB5, such as approximation of the perpendicular wavenumber as the poloidal wavenumber, or slight inconsistencies in the equilibrium treatment, actually has a significant effect.
+- These ORB5 simulations use an unshifted local Maxwellian as the equilibrium distribution function.
+This means that the background parallel current in the plasma is not consistently included and hence forces arising from $J{0\parallel} \times \delta B{\perp}$ are not accurately calculated (i.e. kink drive is absent). - The long wavelength limit of the gyrokinetic equation could be fundamentally not appropriate for modelling MHD motion. - The B{\parallel} effects are included in a way that may not be valid at long wavelength (which appears not to be the case according to reference [24], as it explored exactly this question). - The effects of trapped particles, which are absent in the collisional limit of MHD, may play an important role under these conditions (and more generally collisional effects may be important). - The derivation in the short-wavelength, used to show that MHD and gyrokinetics should agree in certain parameter regimes, does not apply for long-wavelength modes. - MISHKA uses an approximation for the plasma inertia (although this does not effect the critical-β). - A seemingly innocuous approximation used in ORB5, such as approximation of the perpendicular wavenumber as the poloidal wavenumber, or slight inconsistencies in the equilibrium treatment, actually has a significant effect.